Health in Sudan: HIV/AIDS

 Sudan is considered to be a country with an intermediate HIV and AIDS prevalence by the World Health Organization (WHO).

 The main mode of transmission worldwide is through heterosexual contact, which is no different in Sudan.
 In Sudan, heterosexual transmission accounted for 97% of HIV positive cases.
 As of January 5, 2011, the Adult(15–49) prevalence in Sudan was found to be 0.4%, an estimated 260,000 people were living with HIV and there were 12,000 HIV related annual deaths.
 A population based study was conducted in 2002 which estimated the sero-prevalence to be 1.6%.
 According to recent studies, the HIV and AIDS prevalence in Sudan among blood donors has increased from 0.15% in 1993 to 1.4% in 2000.

 Polio

-Sudan has had a polio-free period starting in 2009, but was vulnerable to transmission from refugees from high-risk countries.
-A polio vaccination campaign was launched in 2018, supported by the World Health Organization.
-Five million doses were provided.
+Sudan confirmed a case of wild poliovirus in March 2009.
+The country was later certified polio‑free by the World Health Organization in 2015, although it continued to be treated as high risk because of fragile health systems, population displacement, and frequent cross‑border movement that complicated surveillance and immunization efforts.

+In November 2018, Sudan’s Federal Ministry of Health, working alongside the World Health Organization and UNICEF, carried out a targeted subnational vaccination campaign aimed at roughly 4.5 million children under the age of five, focusing especially on areas considered vulnerable to poliovirus reintroduction.

 In 2022, Sudan reported 58 polio cases across 18 states, along with detections of vaccine-derived poliovirus in West Darfur and in wastewater from the Red Sea State.
 Wastewater samples continued to test positive in 2024, indicating ongoing transmission risk.
 The conflict starting in 2023 has severely disrupted immunisation services, with routine coverage falling from 85% to about 50%—and to around 30% in conflict areas—leaving many localities inaccessible and large numbers of children vulnerable to polio.